jeffhammond/spaghetty/README.md

 The code generator has been written at least 3 times, including once in C++, which was determined to be a waste of time.

+# Details

+See ``papers/old/spaghetty_chapter_v1.pdf`` for a detailed writeup circa 2008.
+Please note that 6 years is a long time and some of the information there may appear ignorant.